Find Michigan travel tips, stories, maps, videos and news for unusual tourist attractions and sights.

 - Hickory Corners: Gilmore Car Museum - Tucker Torpedo

-- Indian River: Cross in the Woods and Nun Doll Museum
+- Indian River: Giant Crucifix and Nun Doll Museum

 - Ironwood: Hiawatha, World's Largest Indian